 Academic excellence indicated through coursework and MCAT scores is very important for the study of medicine.
 However, evidence of compassion, service, integrity, cooperation, motivation, and strength of character are equally important.
 The Committee on Admissions looks for these qualities in deeds as well as words.
 Experience in leadership, health care, research, community service, and other enriching activities are scrutinized, as are letters of recommendation and personal comments.
 We are dedicated to admitting a diverse group of students who will be prepared to meet the broad and disparate needs of patients and their communities.

-- Receipt of an undergraduate bachelor's degree from a U.S. or Canadian college or university is required prior to matriculation.
+- Receipt of an undergraduate bachelor's degree from an accredited U.S. or Canadian college or university is required prior to matriculation.
 Online coursework or transfer coursework from foreign schools is not acceptable.

 - Have completed or plan to complete (prior to matriculation):

 - 6 credits of lecture and 2 credits of lab in each of the following sciences: